Anticipatory Care Planning (ACP)

 • have a plan for what to do if you (or your carer) get ill or need help in an emergency

-• tell people what you would like to be able to do
+• tell people what you would like to be able to do now and in future

 • record anything you do not want to happen

-If you're unwell, your family or friends may need to help make decisions about your treatment and care.
-Having a care plan makes this easier for them.
+If you’re unwell, your family or friends may need to help make decisions about your treatment and care.
+Having a future care plan makes this easier for them.

-Who can have an anticipatory care plan?
+Who can have a future care plan?

-• have a long-term health condition
+• have one or more long-term health conditions

 • have disabilities

-• have many health and support needs
+• have specific health, care or support needs

 • are an older person and you need regular help and support